 Munich Opera Festival

-The traditional opera festival transforms Munich into a center for opera, ballet and classical music for several weeks.
-Highlights include the festival premieres and world premieres at the Nationaltheater, as well as the legendary “Opera for All” evenings, where free concerts are presented in the open air on Max-Joseph-Platz.
-The program ranges from classics by Wagner and Puccini to modern music theater formats at unusual venues – an annual must-see for opera fans from all over the world.
+The time-honored Opera Festival transforms Munich into a hub for opera, ballet, and classical music for several weeks.
+Highlights include festival premieres and world premieres at the National Theater, as well as the legendary “Opera for All” evenings, featuring free open-air concerts at Max-Joseph-Platz.
+The program ranges from classics by Wagner and Puccini to modern music theater formats at unusual venues—an annual must-see for opera fans from around the world.

 Munich Open Air Summer